stabilaprotocol/documentation-en/docs/introduction/dpos.md

 6. The rewards for producing each block

-7. The total amount of STB that is proportionately awarded to the first 127th witnesses (including bookkeeper candidates) with the most votes
+7. The total amount of STB that is proportionately awarded to the first 127th executives (including bookkeeper candidates) with the most votes

 8. The STB cost of account activation through system contract